 The SDSU Sports MBA program offers a carefully curated list of sports-specific, graduate level business courses.
 The MBA curriculum includes all courses necessary for an AACSB-accredited MBA, with each one specifically tailored to the contemporary sports business.
-This is an accelerated program, intended for high performing students who thrive in an accelerated environment.
+This is an accelerated program, intended for exceptionally high performing students who thrive in an accelerated environment.
 The entire MBA is 18-months in duration, and begins each year in January with a cohort of approximately 30 students.
-Students are on campus for three straight semesters, starting in spring featuring five MBA core courses, followed by a summer session of four courses including an international trip, and a four-course fall semester.
+Students are on campus for three straight semesters, starting in the spring featuring five core MBA courses, followed by a summer session of four courses including an international trip, and a four-course fall semester.
 The final semester, the following spring, students serve as graduate consultants with a sports organization.
 The MBA candidates complete two final courses while completing this consultancy on-site, either as interns, or in many instances, a fully employed members of the organization.

 Final Semester with a Sports Organization

 After completing the 12-month classroom portion of the Sports MBA curriculum, students are prepared to work with a sports organization on a full-time basis.
 The MBA candidates have a faculty mentor oversee their work during their final semester, with the goal of providing their host organization with a comprehensive consulting report on a specific sports business field at the end of the term.
 The courses in which the student is enrolled represent a six unit course load, which is carried remotely by many students who choose to pursue a consultancy outside of San Diego.
 Classes do not meet during this term, so students are encouraged to pursue full-time job opportunities during this portion of the program.

 BA 795 Integrative Business Analysis:

 Final MBA Thesis Report